mrzool/s-town/source/06-episode6.md

 He read about Jack Twist and Ennis del Mar, their secret trysts after falling for each other on the mountain with their wives and children at home, and how despite Jack's pleas to Ennis, to just get a ranch with him and have a real relationship, never do that, because Ennis insists, "I'm stuck with what I got.
 Caught in my own loop.
 Can't get out of it."
 And who'd go on like that for years, Jack desperate to break out of the loop, and Ennis too afraid, until one day Ennis sends Jack a postcard and it comes back with a stamp, saying deceased.

-Olen: We were on the phone and he was crying about it, he had read it, and after that he always referred to it as ‘The Grief Manual.'
+Olen: We were on the phone and he was crying about it, he had read it, and after that he always referred to it as 'The Grief Manual.'
 He said, "I took down The Grief Manual and read it again tonight."

 And so this is what Olen and John's relationship eventually settled into.
 They were confidants and close friends, supporting each other through this experience they were both living, of being middle-aged and gay in Alabama, and alone.
 John giving once in a while hints that maybe he wanted the relationship to be something more.